jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SimpleFits.rst

 **Add data using double click** Add data using double click.
 Data are always added to the top graph as log-Intensity vs log-Q. For some (Guinier, Porod,...) the lower graph presents linearization plot.
 For some (Sphere) no linearization plot is presented.

 Select Q range to fit a specific model and push button *Fit Current (One) Dataset*.
-Results are presented, see figure with really ugly Guinier fit or much better fit for spheroid...
+Results are presented, see image with really ugly Guinier fit or much better fit for spheroid...

 ..
 Figure:: media/SimpleFitsBioSAXS2.jpg
         :align: left